 - Size: Up to 14 inches long for Apalone mutica and Apalone spinifera and over two feet long for Apalone ferox

 The kind of softshell turtle you choose will determine the size of tank you will need.
-The large Florida softshell turtles can weigh over 40 pounds and reach over two feet long and will need large areas to swim.
-We don't recommend these turtles for the typical household due to their size.
+The large Florida softshell turtles can weigh over 40 pounds and reach over 2 feet long and will need large areas to swim.

-Since these turtles are lacking a hard carapace you need to make sure their soft shells do not get damaged.
-Infections and wounds are common in softshell turtles as well as ear infections and intestinal parasites like other reptiles get.
+You need to make sure your turtle's soft shell does not get damaged.
+Infections and wounds are common in softshell turtles as well as ear infections and intestinal parasites, which are common in most reptiles.

-Annual check-ups with an exotics vet are recommended so that you can have a fecal checked for parasites and make sure there aren't any health issues with your pet turtle.
+Annual check-ups with an exotics vet are recommended so that you can have a fecal inspection.
+The vet will check for parasites, which can wreak havoc on a turtle's immune system and overall health.

 Proper tank set up and water quality is the key to keeping a healthy softshell turtle.
 These reptiles are not for beginners but experienced herp lovers will get enjoyment from watching and caring for these unique turtles.